serabi/organized-glitter/database_readme.md

 - Users can only access their own projects, notes, tags, artists, and companies
 - Cross-user data access is prevented at the database level
-- Admin access is separate from user access
+- Admin access is separate from the user access and is not accessible from the actual application - it's only accessible from the actual database, and only @serabi has access to this.

 ## Core Collections